The Establishment (Pakistan): Criticism

-In Pakistan, many voices have been taken and there have been several protests against the Establishment but these are not shown by Pakistani media channels since they are not allowed by the Establishment.
-In Pakistan, especially in Balochistan and Khyber Pakhtunkhwa, there is a famous slogan "ye jo dehshatgardi hai, iske peeche wardi hai", “ (Those in uniform are behind terrorism).
-Due to the popularity of the slogan, Pashtun Tahafuz Movement (PTM) adopted it.
+In Pakistan, there have been several protests against the Establishment but these are not covered by the Pakistani media channels since they are not allowed by the Establishment.
+The Pashtun Tahafuz Movement (PTM), for instance, openly criticises the Pakistan Army and accuses the Pakistani state of violating the basic human rights of Pashtuns.

+In Pakistan, especially in Balochistan and Khyber Pakhtunkhwa, there is a famous slogan "ye jo dehshatgardi hai, iske peeche wardi hai", ('those in uniform are behind terrorism').
+Due to the popularity of the slogan PTM adopted it.